epics-rip/ChannelFinderService/README.md

 2. Install elastic search

-  * Download and install elasticsearch from [elastic.com](https://www.elastic.co/downloads/elasticsearch) following the instructions for your platform.\
+  * Download and install elasticsearch (verision 1.7) from [elastic.com](https://www.elastic.co/downloads/past-releases/elasticsearch-1-7-5)
+    following the instructions for your platform.\
     <Alternatively:> Install the elastic server from your distribution using a package manager.